MaMMoS-project/MaMMos-project.github.io/source/events.rst

 **From 17. to 21.
 June 2024** `MaterialsWeek 2024 <https://materials-week.org/>`_ took place in Cypres.
-MaterialsWeek 2024 aims to bring togetheer – for the first time – the numerous small and large Research and Innovation (R&I) communities that are driving advances in materials innovation manifested across diverse calue chains and industrial markets.
+MaterialsWeek 2024 aims to bring together – for the first time – the numerous small and large Research and Innovation (R&I) communities that are driving advances in materials innovation manifested across diverse calue chains and industrial markets.